 Duty free shopping

-JR Duty Free and DFS stores are located in arrivals for arriving passengers to make last minute duty and tax free purchases.
-Remember to pick up pre-ordered duty and tax free items from the respective Collection counters in the JR Duty Free or DFS stores before proceeding to the baggage claim area.
+Duty Free stores are located in arrivals for arriving passengers to make last minute duty and tax free purchases.
+Remember to pick up pre-ordered duty and tax free items from the respective collection counters before proceeding to the baggage claim area.

 Customs information about duty free allowances is available, if you have any questions.